welovekiteboarding/zermind/docs/env-setup.md

 ## Security Notes

 ⚠️ **Important**:
-- Never commit `.env.local` to version control
+- Never commit `.env` to version control
 - Use strong, randomly generated secrets for `API_KEY_ENCRYPTION_SECRET`
 - Rotate API keys regularly
 - User API keys are encrypted and can only be decrypted by your application